linushak/devstarCode/README.md

 | Java SE     |   https://github.com/oracledevstar/javacode |
 |PHP | https://github.com/oracledevstar/phpcode |

-1. Click on your preferred weapon's Git repository above and fork into your own repository.
+1. Click (or right click and open in a new tab) on your preferred weapon's Git repository above and fork into your own repository.
 <img src="images/github_fork.PNG">

 ## Mission: Deploy your first fighter! ##